minchinweb/docker-base/Readme.md

   bugs](https://github.com/just-containers/s6-overlay/issues/158)
 - when built <del>on Docker Hub</del> via GitHub Actions and published to the GitHub Container Registry, is tagged with "latest", the Ubuntu codename (e.g.
-  "focal"), and the Git commit ID (a randomish string of numbers and letters)
+  "noble"), and the Git commit ID (a random-ish string of numbers and letters)

 ## Prior Art